weida0216/Pizza-Sales-Analysis/README.md

 # Pizza Shop Analysis
 ## Introduction
 In this project, I set out to investigate the performance of a fictitious pizza chain using mySQL and Tableau.
-Analysis is performed on a year's worth of sales data as well as  products data, to answer the following business questions:
+Analysis was performed on a year's worth of sales data as well as  products data, to answer the following business questions:

   1. How many customers do we have each day?
 Are there any peak hours?
   2. How many pizzas are typically in an order?
 Do we have any bestsellers?